microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 Currently the NNAPI execution provider is the only execution provider that has support for running in a minimal build.

 #### Create NNAPI aware ORT format model
-  - Create a 'full' build of ONNX Runtime with NNAPI enabled
+  - Create a 'full' (i.e. no usage of the `--minimal_build` flag) build of ONNX Runtime with NNAPI enabled
     - **NOTE** do this prior to creating the minimal build
       - the process for creating a minimal build will exclude operators that may be needed to load the ONNX model and create the ORT format model
       - if you have previously done a minimal build, run `git reset --hard` to make sure any operator kernel exclusions are reversed